AudioKit/AudioKit/README.md

 NOTES:

+* Discuss with eachother what it means to have an output at audio rate or control rate ie. Does each type of output just get its own instance variable, or are the input and output signatures differing enough to justify different opcode classes e.g. Oscillator and OscillatingController?

 * Should think about standardizing the headers of the files.
 I don't care much who wrote the file initially or when it was created.
 To me that's all handled much better by the code repository, although I suppose if we create a new fresh repo at